Vaccine hesitancy: Variolation

 Early attempts to prevent smallpox involved deliberate inoculation with the milder form of the disease (Variola Minor) in the expectation that a mild case would confer immunity and avoid Variola Major.
-Originally called inoculation, this technique was later called variolation to avoid confusion with cowpox inoculation (vaccination) when that was introduced by Edward Jenner.
-Although variolation had a long history in China and India, it was first used in North America and England in 1721.
-Reverend Cotton Mather introduced variolation to Boston, Massachusetts, during the 1721 smallpox epidemic.
-Despite strong opposition in the community, Mather convinced Zabdiel Boylston to try it.
-Boylston first experimented on his 6-year-old son, his slave, and his slave's son; each subject contracted the disease and was sick for several days until the sickness vanished and they were "no longer gravely ill".
-Boylston went on to variolate thousands of Massachusetts residents, and many places were named for him in gratitude as a result.
-Lady Mary Wortley Montagu introduced variolation to England.
-She had seen it used in Turkey and, in 1718, had her son successfully variolated in Constantinople under the supervision of Charles Maitland.
-When she returned to England in 1721, she had her daughter variolated by Maitland.
-This aroused considerable interest, and Sir Hans Sloane organized the variolation of some inmates in Newgate Prison.
-These were successful, and after a further short trial in 1722, two daughters of Caroline of Ansbach Princess of Wales were variolated without mishap.
-With this royal approval, the procedure became common when smallpox epidemics threatened.

 Religious arguments against inoculation were soon advanced.
 For example, in a 1722 sermon entitled "The Dangerous and Sinful Practice of Inoculation", the English theologian Reverend Edmund Massey argued that diseases are sent by God to punish sin and that any attempt to prevent smallpox via inoculation is a "diabolical operation".
 It was customary at the time for popular preachers to publish sermons, which reached a wide audience.
 This was the case with Massey, whose sermon reached North America, where there was early religious opposition, particularly by John Williams.
 A greater source of opposition there was William Douglass, a medical graduate of Edinburgh University and a Fellow of the Royal Society, who had settled in Boston.